oddbird/oddleventy/content/blog/2017/we-are-not-neutral.md

 OddBird double-down on our commitment to *people* in all their diversity, especially when they are pushed to the margins.
 We know that we have work to do – that our [code of conduct] and [donations] are only a start.
-We're here, [we're listening][building a community on Slack], and we're not neutral.
+We're here, we're listening, and we're not neutral.

   [Carl]: /authors/carl/